 You can download the theme from here and extract it somewhere.

-You can copy this extracted file to .theme folder in your home directory.
+You can copy this extracted file to .themes folder in your home directory.
 If the folder is not present by default, you can create one and the same goes for icons which needs a .icons folder in the home directory.

 Open Settings > Appearance > Style to select the theme, log out and login to see the change.
 Adwaita-dark from default is also a nice one.